tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

     ![Device Management Settings screenshot.](./media/device-enrollment-program-enroll-ios/supervisedmode.png)

     **Supervised** devices give you more management options and disabled Activation Lock by default.
-Microsoft recommends using DEP as the mechanism for enabling supervised mode, especially if you're deploying large numbers of iOS devices.
+Microsoft recommends using DEP as the mechanism for enabling supervised mode, especially if you're deploying large numbers of iOS/iPadOS devices.

     Users are notified that their devices are supervised in two ways: